War on terror: Yemen

-The United States has also conducted a series of military strikes on al-Qaeda militants in Yemen since the War on Terror began.
+The United States has conducted a series of military strikes on al-Qaeda militants in Yemen since the war on terror began.
 Yemen has a weak central government and a powerful tribal system that leaves large lawless areas open for militant training and operations.
 Al-Qaeda has a strong presence in the country.
 On 31 March 2011, AQAP declared the Al-Qaeda Emirate in Yemen after its captured most of Abyan Governorate.

-The U.S., in an effort to support Yemeni counter-terrorism efforts, has increased their military aid package to Yemen from less than $11 million in 2006 to more than $70 million in 2009, as well as providing up to $121 million for development over the next three years.
+The U.S., in an effort to support Yemeni counter-terrorism efforts, increased their military aid package to Yemen from less than $11 million in 2006 to more than $70 million in 2009, as well as providing up to $121 million for development over the next three years.

+In 2024, the U.S. re-designated the Houthis as Specially Designated Global Terrorists in the context of the Red Sea crisis, Operation Prosperity Guardian and Operation Poseidon Archer.
+The military campaign is still ongoing as of January 2024.
+The Houthis have admitted to teaming up with Al-Qaeda since 2023.
+Since then, the alliance remains ongoing under the context of the Red Sea crisis.

 Other military operations

 Operation Inherent Resolve (Syria and Iraq)

 The Obama administration began to re-engage in Iraq with a series of airstrikes aimed at ISIL starting on 10 August 2014.
 On 9 September 2014, President Obama said that he had the authority he needed to take action to destroy the militant group known as the Islamic State of Iraq and the Levant, citing the 2001 Authorization for the Use of Military Force Against Terrorists, and thus did not require additional approval from Congress.
 The following day on 10 September 2014 President Barack Obama made a televised speech about ISIL, which he stated: "Our objective is clear: We will degrade, and ultimately destroy, ISIL through a comprehensive and sustained counter-terrorism strategy".
 Obama has authorized the deployment of additional U.S. Forces into Iraq, as well as authorizing direct military operations against ISIL within Syria.
 On the night of 21/22 September the United States, Saudi Arabia, Bahrain, the UAE, Jordan and Qatar started air attacks against ISIL in Syria.

 In October 2014, it was reported that the U.S. Department of Defense considers military operations against ISIL as being under Operation Enduring Freedom in regards to campaign medal awarding.
 On 15 October, the military intervention became known as "Operation Inherent Resolve".